Asura19/ImageEffect/README.md

 # ImageEffect
-A image effect extension from Apple, including Objective-c and Swift 3.0
+UIImage+ImageEffects is a image effect category from Apple, this is a swift 3.0 version I worte.